Opera Prelude Young Artist Programme 2026

 Audition Information

-Auditions will take place on 20th September between 10.00 and 17.00 at the Blackburn Hall, National Opera Studio, The Clore, 2 Chapel Yard, London SW18 4HZ.
+Auditions will take place on 12 October 2026, between 10.00 and 17.00, at Blackburn Hall, National Opera Studio, The Clore, 2 Chapel Yard, London SW18 4HZ.
+Please note we cannot provide assistance towards travel costs to the audition.

-The audition will last 15 minutes and will consist of;
+The audition will last 15 minutes and will consist of:

 • Two contrasting operatic arias.

-• A pianist will be provided but you may bring your own
+• A pianist will be provided, but you may bring your own.

-• The auditions will be attended by members of Opera Prelude’s audience
+• The auditions will be attended by members of Opera Prelude's audience.

 How to apply